Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3241.081332,3247.056294.md

 ### Transcript

-> this Simon worked in the basement in the
+> this Simon worked in the basement in the cage we all wish he did we all do we all